franitel/franitel.github.io/_posts/2018-07-08-k8s-credentials-and-secrets.md

 ## Description:

-In this post we are going to create a secret in k8s and give access to this one in a specific pod by 2 ways.
+Hello I'm going to continue with the kubernetes series, and in this post I'm going to create a secret in k8s and give access to this one in a specific pod by 2 ways.

 _Steps:_